Data Reliability Scoring: Gram Determinant Reliability Score

 We show that kernelized Gram determinant reliability scores also preserve all reliability orderings in \cref{thm:gram_preserve} for general observation space $\mathcal{Y}$ under three kernel families.
 First, the result holds for any integrally strictly positive-definite kernel, so admitting arbitrary (possibly infinite or continuous) observation spaces.
 When $\mathcal{Y}$ is finite, one may use any kernel with injective feature maps.
 The guarantee also holds when the observations are pseudo-posteriors with arbitrary prior $\tilde{q}$ with full support.

-\begin{theorem} Given $\mathcal{X} = [d]$, $\mathcal{Y}$ and $L\ge 1$, the Gram determinant score with any of the following kernels in \cref{def:gramdet_kernel} preserves reliability orderings in \cref{thm:gram_preserve}: \begin{enumerate} \item[1.]
+\begin{theorem} Given $\mathcal{X} = [d]$, $\mathcal{Y}$, and $L\ge 1$, the Gram determinant score with any of the following kernels in \cref{def:gramdet_kernel} preserves the reliability orderings in \cref{thm:gram_preserve}: \begin{enumerate} \item[1.]
 Integrally strictly positive definite kernels---in particular the Gaussian (RBF) kernel on any separable Hilbert space $\mathcal{Y}$. \item[2.]
 Kernels with an injective feature map $\phi: \mathcal{Y}\to \R^k$ and finite set $\mathcal{Y}$. \item[3.]
-Pseudo posterior kernel $K$ with full support $\tilde{q}$ \end{enumerate} \end{theorem} The proof is mostly identical to that of \cref{thm:gram_preserve}.
+Pseudo-posterior kernel $K$ with full-support $\tilde{q}$. \end{enumerate} \end{theorem} The proof is mostly identical to that of \cref{thm:gram_preserve}.
 As the kernel only changes the Gram matrix of labels $\mG$, it is sufficient to show $\mG$ is positive definite to reuse \cref{lem:preserve_exact,lem:preserve_hamming}.
 Similarly, those two estimators in \cref{sec:estimator} can also adopt kernels.
 We provide details in~\cref{app:examples}.

 \begin{definition}[plug-in Kernelized Gram determinant reliability score] Given a kernel $K:\mathcal{Y}^2\to \R$, $\hat{\vx}, \vy$ of length $N$, let $\bar{\mG}_K: \mathcal{X}\times\mathcal{X}\to \R$ where